jaetask/xstate-form/README.md

 ## Typescript

-This is my first typescript project, please ignore the `any` params at the mooment, especially during rapid prototyping, the API will get stricter over time, promise 😂.
+This is my first typescript project, please ignore the `any` params at the moment, especially during rapid prototyping, the API will get stricter over time, promise 😂.